chollenbeck/rad_haplotyper/README.md

             [Default: 20]

     -m, --miss_cutoff
-            Missing data cutoff for removing loci from the final output.
+            Proportion of missing data cutoff for removing loci from the final output.
 For example, to keep only loci with successful haplotype builds in 95% of individuals, enter 0.95.
+[Default:
-[Default: 0.9]
+            0.9]

+    -mp, --max_paralog_inds
+            Count cutoff for removing loci that are possible paralogs from the final output.
+The value is the maximum allowable number of individuals with more than the expected number of haplotypes [Default: No filter]

+    -ml, --max_low_cov_inds
+            Count cutoff for removing loci with low coverage or genotyping errors from the final output.
+The value is the maximum allowable number of individuals with less than the expected number of haplotypes [Default: No filter]

     -g, --genepop
             Writes a genepop file using haplotypes.
 Must provide the name of